DataDog/datadog-secret-backend/docs/aws/secrets.md

 ```

-**secret_backend_type** must be set to `aws.secrets` and **secret_id** must be set your target AWS Secrets Manager secret friendly name or ARN.
+**secret_backend_type** must be set to `aws.secrets`.

 Cross-account Secrets Manager secrets are supported and tested, but require appropriate permissions on the secret as well as a KMS customer managed key.
 More details on this configuration is available on the AWS Secrets Manager [documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_examples_cross.html).

-The backend secret is referenced in your Datadog Agent configuration file using the **ENC** notation.
+The backend secret is referenced in your Datadog Agent configuration file using the **ENC** notation, taking the form **ENC[secretId;secretKey]**.
 The **secretId** value can be the secret friendly name, e.g. `/DatadogAgent/Production`, or the full ARN format, e.g `arn:aws:secretsmanager:us-east-1:123456789012:secret:/DatadogAgent/Production-FOga1K`.
 The full ARN format is required when accessing secrets from an a different account where the AWS credential (or sts:AssumeRole credential) is defined.
 The **secretKey** is the actual secret that you are trying to pull the value of.

 ```yaml
 # /etc/datadog-agent/datadog.yaml